wilsonliaows/docs/developing-connectors/http.md

 ![Jira Connection](/assets/images/http/jira-connection.png)
 *JIRA screenshot with subdomain workato321.atlassian.net and existing project PPP*

 We can provide our username and password in the connection settings as below.
-For the field On-prem secure agent, I selected no gateway as my JIRA instance is on the cloud.
+For the field **On-prem secure agent**, I selected no gateway as my JIRA instance is on the cloud.

 ![Jira Connection settings](/assets/images/http/connection-settings-jira.png)
 *JIRA connection settings*